-The nursing administration concentration consists of advanced study to prepare students for positions at all three managerial levels, but especially for beginning and middle management in a variety of health care settings.
+The Nurse Executive Practice concentration consists of advanced study to prepare students for all levels of executive practice within all health care settings.

 Concentration courses build upon and expand concepts from the core courses of the curriculum.
 Students explore, analyze, and apply selected organizational, management, and leadership theories and financial principles to the delivery of nursing services.
-They also study the structures, functions, and adaptive processes of health care organizations.
-Human and financial resources, conflict resolution, and organizational development are analyzed with application to the various management levels.
-Examples include but are not limited to organizational behavior, marketing principles, principles of health care finances, and health/nursing policy and planning.
-In the clinical component of the concentration, students observe and work with graduate degree–prepared managers and administrators.
+They also study the structures, functions, and adaptive processes of health care organizations, labor relations, financial resources, conflict resolution, and organizational development are analyzed with application to the various nurse executive levels within health care settings.
+Examples include but are not limited to organizational behavior, marketing principles, principles of health care finance, health/nursing policy and planning, and quality management.

-Graduates are employed as nurse managers or directors of nursing in acute care inpatient settings, emergency rooms, women’s centers, mental health agencies, long-term care settings, and as faculty in schools of nursing.
-Additional clinical practice will make the graduate eligible to pursue certification as a nurse executive (basic) through the American Nurses Credentialing Center (ANCC).
+Graduates are employed as nurse managers or directors in acute care inpatient settings, emergency rooms, women’s centers, mental health agencies, long-term care settings, and as faculty in schools of nursing.
+Some of our graduates come into the program with nurse executive practice positions and are promoted once graduated into roles with expanded responsibilities.
+Additional clinical practice will make the graduate eligible to pursue certification as a nurse executive (basic) through the American Nurses Credentialing Center (ANCC) or through the American Organization of Nurse Leaders (AONL).

 Nurse executive practice students work closely with their concentration coordinator and faculty to find appropriate clinical placements that meet the individual academic needs of the student.
 While students may help identify potential clinical sites, they are not guaranteed any particular site placement.
 It must be noted that travel to and from clinical sites is part of the nurse executive practice concentration requirement.